 • Pressure drop.

-• Pulmonary insufficiency.
+• Pulmonary failure.

-• The presence of violations of the integrity of the intestinal tract (perforation with the release of contents into the peritoneum).
+• The presence of violations of the integrity of the intestinal tract (perforation with release of contents into the peritoneum).

 • Peritonitis.

-• Ulcerative colitis, accompanied by inflammation.
+• Ulcerative colitis accompanied by inflammatory phenomena.

 • Massive bleeding.